 - 1. Population and Sampling (including rigor) - 2.
 Data Collection - 3.
 Evidence Ethical Review of the Study and Protection of Human Rights - 4.
 Data Analysis, Rigor in Data Analysis - 5.
 Reliability and Validity, Trustworthiness of Study - 6.
 Interpretation and Discussion of Findings (include implications for nursing practice)

-Total length of both critiques combined will be 1500 words.
+Total length of the critique will be 1000 words.

 Grading Guide is located at the back of the course outline